 Mixed Media: This category includes works, both 2 and 3-dimensional, that incorporate more than one type of physical material to produce.
 Includes non-sculptural work as determined by the artist.

 Photography: Photographic prints made from the artist’s original image, which have been processed by that artist, or under his or her direct supervision, are included in this category.
+Artwork must be in signed and numbered limited editions, on archival quality materials.
 Photographers are required to disclose both their creative and printing processes.

 Printmaking: Printed works for which the artist’s hand manipulated the plates, stones or screens and which have been properly signed and numbered as a limited edition may be entered in this category.
 All photogravure, photocopy and/or offset reproductions, will be rejected.
 Printmakers are required to disclose both their creative and printmaking processes.